espena/pagesign/README.md

 gpg --verify destination.html
 ```

-or, if it is located on a web server:
+or, if the HTML file is published on a web server:

 ```shell
 curl https://url.to/destination.html | gpg > /dev/null